 “My art is about happiness, enrichment, and re-enchantment.
-Today there is so much negativity and pain in the world; I want people to feel joy by reconnecting them with the calmness of nature.
-It’s why the flower is so dominant in my paintings.
+I want people to feel joy by reconnecting them with the calmness of nature, which is why the flower is so dominant in my paintings.
 Everywhere around the world, flowers represent peace, happiness, and prosperity.
 We might not all speak the same language but we all read flowers."

 Born in 1962 in the Sichuan province, Zhuang Hong-yi is one of China's most influential artists.
 It is his combination of Chinese background and European influence that marks Zhuang's work.
 Embracing his present without losing his past, he attempts to define a sense of self that exists between the two and enacts this personal struggle visually, vacillating between phases of controlled planning, emotional gesture and careful editing that result in works of beauty, suprise, and curiosity.
 Characterised by daringly-bold colour palettes, Zhuang's sophisticated, repetitive, and precise floral motifs symbolize as a universal symbol of prosperity and optimism.
 He religiously works on this subject year after year, however, the result is not repetitive, but demonstrates his continuous refinement and experimentation between raw emotional expressions and precisely planned artistry.